This article was originally published January 21, 2020, and has been updated as of August 2022.

-Food and ag workers utilizing the scientific technician/technologist category must possess theoretical knowledge of any of the following disciplines1: agricultural science, biology, engineering, forestry, geology or physics and the ability to solve practical problems in any of those disciplines, or the ability to apply principles of any of those disciplines to basic or applied research.
+Food and agribusiness workers utilizing the scientific technician/technologist category must possess theoretical knowledge of any of the following disciplines1: agricultural science, biology, engineering, forestry, geology or physics and the ability to solve practical problems in any of those disciplines, or the ability to apply principles of any of those disciplines to basic or applied research.
 The required theoretical knowledge should have been acquired through at least two years of training in a relevant educational program, which may be documented by a diploma, certificate or transcript accompanied by evidence of relevant work experience.
-A business person in this category must be seeking temporary entry for work in direct support of a professional in one of the listed disciplines.
+A businessperson in this category must be seeking temporary entry for work in direct support of a professional in one of the listed disciplines.

 The initial period of stay in the U.S. in TN status is up to three years.
 Individuals who wish to remain in the U.S. beyond the initial three-year period must either file for an extension of stay with USCIS or depart from the U.S. and reapply for TN status.
 TN extensions of stay are usually granted in three-year increments.

 There is no limit on the number of years one can work in TN status, although individuals may get further questioning from the immigration authorities when multiple extensions are filed.
 There are no limits on the number of new TN visas available in a given fiscal year.